47th (London) Signal Regiment: Italian Campaign

 On disbandment, the cadre of 5th (L) Corps Signals consisting of men awaiting demobilisation took in reinforcements and formed 3 Company, 7 Headquarters Signals.
 This consisted of a despatch rider section, an operating section, two medium wireless sections, a terminal equipment section and a signals park, and began training for service in the Middle East.
-In February 1946 the remaining 5th (L) Corps men left for demobilisation and the company left Italy for Egypt.
-(Note: A new 5th Corps Signal Regiment was formed in the Regular Army in 1951, As a result its successor unit (30 Signal Regiment) claims descent from the 1st Middlesex Engineer Volunteers, though there is only a tenuous link to that unit.)
+In February 1946, the remaining 5th (L) Corps men left for demobilisation and the company left Italy for Egypt.
+(Note: A new 5th Corps Signal Regiment was formed in the Regular Army in 1951, as a result its successor unit (30 Signal Regiment) claims descent from the 1st Middlesex Engineer Volunteers, though there is only a tenuous link to that unit.)

 Postwar

 When the TA was reconstituted in 1947, the unit was reformed at Fulham House as 23rd (Southern) Corps Signal Regiment, under the command of Lt-Col E.W.G.
 Knight, who had been the last commanding officer of 18 LoC Signals.
-In 1955 the unit was renamed as 2nd Corps Signal Regiment (London), changing to 2nd (London) Signal Regiment in 1958.
+In 1955, the unit was renamed as 2nd Corps Signal Regiment (London), changing to 2nd (London) Signal Regiment in 1958.

-In 1960 the regiment regained its traditional number as 47 (London) Signal Regiment.
-However, the following year it merged with 40 (Middlesex Yeomanry) Signal Rgt to form 47 (Middlesex Yeomanry) Signal Rgt, later reduced to squadron status in 31 (City of London) Signal Regiment.
+In 1960, the regiment regained its traditional number as 47 (London) Signal Regiment.
+However, the following year, it was merged with 40 (Middlesex Yeomanry) Signal Rgt to form 47 (Middlesex Yeomanry) Signal Rgt, later reduced to squadron status in 31 (City of London) Signal Regiment.
 Its successor unit is today's 31 (Middlesex Yeomanry and Princess Louise's Kensington) Signal Sqn in 71 (Yeomanry) Signal Regiment.
 In 2010, 83 Support Sqn (the former London District Signals) of 31 Signal Sqn was renamed 47 Signal Troop to perpetuate the unit.
 The Troop is based in Uxbridge and Southfields.